itsjesushx/TownOfSushi/README.md

 v1.0.3 uses [Essentials](https://github.com/DorCoMaNdO/Reactor-Essentials) directly.\
 v1.1.0 uses a modified version of Essentials that can be found [here](https://github.com/slushiegoose/Reactor-Essentials).\
 v1.2.0 has Essentials embedded and can be found [here](https://github.com/slushiegoose/Town-Of-Us/tree/master/source/Patches/CustomOption).

+# License
+This software is distributed under the GNU GPLv3 License.
+BepInEx is distributed under LGPL-2.1 License.

 #
 <p align="center">This mod is not affiliated with Among Us or Innersloth LLC, and the content contained therein is not endorsed or otherwise sponsored by Innersloth LLC.
 Portions of the materials contained herein are property of Innersloth LLC.</p>